eeditiones/roaster/README.md

 Reads an Open API 3.0 specification from JSON and routes requests to XQuery functions.

-Currently works as follows: `controller.xql` forwards all requests to `routes.xql`, which knows all the functions to be called as endpoints for a request.
-It calls `content/router.xql`, which reads the Open API specification JSON file and forwards requests to the corresponding functions.
+Currently works as follows: [controller.xql](controller.xql) forwards all requests to [routes.xql](routes.xql), which knows all the functions to be called as endpoints for a request.
+It calls [router.xql](content/router.xql), which reads the Open API specification JSON file and forwards requests to the corresponding functions.

 Due to limitations in eXist's controller, `routes.xql` needs to be in a separate XQuery.
 In future versions this code may be directly included in the controller.

+## Demo

+A demo using the examples contained in this repository is available: [demo](https://teipublisher.com/exist/apps/oas-router/docs.html)

 ## Installation

-* Create .xar by calling `ant`
-* Install into local eXist
+* Create .xar by calling `ant` and install into local eXist
 * Open http://localhost:8080/exist/apps/oas-router/docs.html

+## Writing Request Handlers

+This implementation forwards requests to XQuery functions (see [routes.xql](routes.xql)), which should accept a single parameter: `$request`.
+This is a map with a number of keys:

+* _parameters_: a map containing all parameters (path and query) which were defined in the spec.
+The key is the name of the parameter, the value is the parameter value cast to the defined target type.
+* _body_: the body of the request (if ~requestBody~ was used), cast to the specified media type (currently application/json or application/xml).

+If the function returns a value, it is sent to the client with a HTTP status code of 200 (OK).
+The returned value is converted into the specified target media type (if any, otherwise application/xml is assumed).

+If a different HTTP status code should be sent, the function may call `router:response($code as xs:QName, $data as item()*)` as last operation (function execution will be aborted afterwards).
+The following variables are predefined for `$code`:

+* $router:CREATED - sends a 201
+* $router:NO_CONTENT - 204
+* $errors:NOT_FOUND - 404
+* $errors:BAD_REQUEST - 400
+* $errors:UNAUTHORIZED - 401
+* $errors:FORBIDDEN - 403

 ## Todo